josmarqu/Arch-Linux-Gnome-Installation-Guide/README.md

-# ArchLinux-config-and-post-install
+# Arch-Linux-config-and-post-install
-text guide configuration and some scripts to automate the process of config ArchLinux to my requirements
+Arch Linux installation text guide

-## ArchLinux-DownloadPage
+## Arch Linux DownloadPage
 https://archlinux.org/download/

-## Archlinux install
+## Arch Linux install
-### 1.Boot ArchLinux ISO on your system
+### 1.Boot Arch Linux ISO

-- Once in ArchLinux Grub select ArchLinux install
+- Once in Arch Linux Grub select Arch Linux install

 ### 2.Check if Uefy mode enabled

 - `ls /sys/firmware/efi/efivars`
-- If the directory is empty mean that your system is running legacy mode, instead if have files mean that your system is in Uefy mode.
+- If the directory is empty mean that your system is running in legacy mode, instead if have files mean that your system is in Uefy mode.

 ### 3.Internet Connection

 - If you use Ethernet rj45 connection you dont need any configuration

-- To setup a wireless network you need use `iwctl`
+- To setup a wireless network you need use ***iwctl***

 - iwtcl step by step to connect to a WPA
 ```
-  - 1. $ `iwctl` to get a interactive prompt
+  - 1. *** $ iwctl *** to get a interactive prompt

   - 2. $ `device list` to know your wireless device name, on the next commands where it says *device* replace with your device name